jcho-polygon/platform-specs/README.md

 # Spec tools

 Currently, the spec is written in openapi 3.
-Openapi 3 is really close at doing multi files good, but no cigar.
+Openapi 3 is really close at doing multi files well, but no cigar.
 We are using [swagger-cli](https://github.com/APIDevTools/swagger-cli), a community accepted solution, to breaking the spec into multiple files (makes for better organization).
 Currently, the solution is to use this wrapper script `./_bin_/bundle_spec` which runs the npm package `swagger-cli`.